STAFF

 LEADERSHIP

-Clocktower has been led by Cagle since 2006.
-She champions diversity and produces shows that highlight the breadth of the human experience such as Purlie, In the Heights, Rent, La Cage Aux Folles and Spring Awakening.
-She has significantly grown all Clocktower educational, mainstage and community engagement programs.
-Cagle initiated the now annual Gala starring a host of Broadway performers including Jane Alexander, Liz Callaway, Maddie Corman, Ruby Dee, John Danelle, Ann Duquesnay, Rob Evan, Randy Graff, Joshua Henry, Joel Higgins, Terri Klausner, Marni Nixon, Richard Seff – and more!
+Clocktower Players was led by Cagle from 2006 through 2023.
+She championed diversity and produced shows that highlight the breadth of the human experience such as Purlie, In the Heights, Rent, La Cage Aux Folles, Miss Saigon and Spring Awakening.
+She significantly grew all Clocktower educational, mainstage and community engagement programs.
+Cagle initiated the annual Gala starring a host of Broadway performers including Jane Alexander, Liz Callaway, Maddie Corman, Ruby Dee, John Danelle, Ann Duquesnay, Rob Evan, Randy Graff, Joshua Henry, Joel Higgins, Terri Klausner, Marni Nixon, Richard Seff – and more!
 Prior to Clocktower, she founded and ran the performing arts center Cagle & Company Arts Warehouse in Dobbs Ferry and was instrumental in the development of Rivertowns Teen Summer Stock.
 A graduate of the Theater Department of Indiana University and the Dallas Theater Center, her career as an actress includes many stage, film and television credits.
 The recipient of the 2009 Cab Calloway Lifetime Achievement Award, 2018’s Bravo Award and an OnStage best director nominee, she has directed and produced hundreds of shows for performers of all ages.
 Cagle considers working under the tutelage of Philip Rose on the landmark production of Purlie, which brought a primarily African-American cast to the Irvington stage for the very first time, a highlight of her development as a director.

 Favorite co-production: Mary Caitlin.